-The other great thing about living in Venice is some of my best insta-friends live here: my first and bestest floof @fezziktheakita, my neighbor I don't see enough @palomaperrystreet, and my boy @life_with_bowieb.
-Special shout out to my homies one town over, Bart & Mika.
+The other great thing about living in Venice is some of my best insta-friends live here!
+My first and bestest floof @fezziktheakita, and my neighbor I don't see enough @palomaperrystreet Special shout out to my homies one town over, Bart & Mika.

 What to Do: